Orchids are a wonderful way to inject some floral style into a terrarium.

 Tabletop Orchid Terrarium

-These are your typical small terrarium, the likes based in a glass cloche or a jar, for example.
+These are your typical small terrarium, the likes based in a glass vase or a jar, for example.

 As they’re simple (and fragile) containers, there’s only so much you can do to mitigate the airflow issue directly.

-Of course, you can open it up now and again or use a partial seal on the lid.
-Both can work, but you will struggle to maintain a high humidity level without consistent misting.
+One option, of course, is to open it up now and again or use a partial seal on the lid.

 The best solution?
 Make it bioactive.